The Standalone museum display version is here.

 This is a software simulation of the Triadex Muse that runs in a browser.

-Minsky and Fredkin formed Triadex to manufacture the units, which sold for $300.00.
+Minsky and Fredkin formed a company named Triadex to manufacture the units, which sold for $300.00.
 Accessories included an amplifier and a light show in matching enclosures.
 Multiple Muses could be linked together and synchronized.

-The composition process is controlled by the eight 40-position vertical slide switches labeled INTERVAL and THEME.
-I describe their operation in more details below.
+The composition process is controlled by the matrix of eight 40-position vertical slide switches labeled INTERVAL and THEME I describe their operation in more details below.

 Here are some "compositions" transcribed from the User Manual.
 Click on one to load it into the Muse.